 (c) enable your use of the services available on our website;

 (d) send you goods purchased through our website;

 (e) send statements, invoices and payment reminders to you, and collect payments from you;

 (g) send you email notifications that you have specifically requested;

-(h) send you our email newsletter, if you have requested it (you can inform us at any time if you no longer require the newsletter);
+(h) send you our email newsletter, if you have specifically requested it through our double-opt-in sign-up form (you can inform us at any time if you no longer require the newsletter);

 (i) send you marketing communications relating to our business which we think may be of interest to you, by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);

 (j) provide third parties with statistical information about our users (but those third parties will not be able to identify any individual user from that information);

 (k) deal with enquiries and complaints made by or about you relating to our website;